SMC2-Team/smc2/Docker/README.md

 - [Troubleshooting](#troubleshooting)

 ## SMC<sup>2</sup> Docker
-First, you should ensure Docker is allocated at least 5GB of Memory.
+First, ensure Docker is allocated 8GB of Memory.
 You can confirm or modify this in Docker's preferences (Docker -> Preferences -> Resources).
+This will allow you enough space to have both PICCO and SMC2 installed and properly run programs with both on the same Docker image.

 ### Docker Creation
 This takes a bit, but only has to be done once.
 It builds the Docker image and runs [`install.sh`](install.sh).